fairhopeweb/docs-4/data/data-types/attachments/README.md

 ---
-description: Learn more about how Budibase manages static files
+description: Learn more about how Budibase manages static files.
 ---

 # Attachments